cinnData/MLearning/11. Neural networks/README.md

 `mlpclf = MLPClassifier(hidden_layer_sizes=(16,16))`

+The default is one layer of 100 hidden nodes, but I would recommend you to start with something smaller.
 The default solver is `solver='adam'`, which uses a variant of the SGD method, with a constant learning rate of 0.001 and a batch size of 200.
-But you better leave all this as it is until you are familiar with the technical stuff.
+But you better leave that as it is until you are familiar with the technical stuff.

 The default for the maximum number of iterations is `max_iter=200`.
 But neural network models are prone to overfitting.
 So a common practice is to stop the iterations before achieving the convergence, since after a certain number of iterations (frequently no more than 10) the performance improves on the training data, but not on the test data.
 The code would be: